-Deloitte’s tradition of growing leaders from within extends deep into the organization’s history and continues today with numerous internal initiatives dedicated to helping its talented professionals grow and realize their potential.
+Deloitte’s tradition of growing leaders from within extends deep into the organisation’s history and continues today with numerous internal initiatives dedicated to helping its talented professionals grow and realize their potential.

 In 1862, managing clerk Henry Dever became William Welch Deloitte’s third partner.
 Dever rewarded Deloitte’s faith in him with a lifetime of service.
 Among other accomplishments, Dever served as liquidator for the Great Eastern Steamship Co. and C. de Murrieta & Co. accounts.
 Similarly, George Cloutte, who joined Deloitte’s staff in 1869, rose to chief clerk in the late 1880s and became the sixth partner in 1889.

-Cloutte and Dever serve as reminders that Deloitte’s dedication to cultivating leaders from within is truly part of the organization’s DNA.
+Cloutte and Dever serve as reminders that Deloitte’s dedication to cultivating leaders from within is truly part of the organisation’s DNA.

 Deloitte’s legacy firms also grew leaders from within.
 Charles Stewart Ludlam began his career at Haskins & Sells in 1897 as New York CPA No. 115 and became the firm’s third partner in 1903.
 At Touche, Niven & Co., Victor H. Stempf joined the firm’s St. Louis office in 1915 and was named partner in 1922.
 Similar success stories from around the world followed as Deloitte expanded.
 Rita Nikolian joined Deloitte as a secretary in 1988 and eventually became a partner in the Tax Consulting department of Deloitte’s São Paulo office.